top of page

 What are the Symptoms of Hantavirus?

 Hantavirus typically begins with fever, chills, muscle aches, and a headache.
 Some people also develop nausea, vomiting, stomach pain, or diarrhea.
-As the disease progresses, a person can rapidly develop Hantavirus Pulmonary Syndrome (HPS): Coughing, shortness of breath, pneumonia, heart rhythm problems, low blood pressure and shock.
+As the disease progresses, a person can rapidly develop Hantavirus Pulmonary Syndrome (HPS): Coughing, shortness of breath, pneumonia, heart rhythm problems, low blood pressure, and shock.
 Symptoms of hantavirus tend to progress rapidly and are not consistent with those of flu or other cold viruses.
 In fact, hantavirus would be difficult to detect unless there was known exposure to rodents or others with the disease.
-Like many other illnesses, no matter what the diagnosis, if symptoms are progressing in severity, it is imperative to seek medical attention.
+As with many illnesses, regardless of diagnosis, if symptoms worsen in severity, it is imperative to seek medical attention.

 What Can You Do to Avoid It?

-As mentioned above, hantavirus is usually caused by the presence of rodents and this is the main thing you need to worry about in the US.
+As mentioned above, hantavirus is usually caused by rodent activity, and this is the main concern regarding hantavirus in the US.

-• Wear gloves, an N95 mask when working in an area where rodents may have been.
+• Wear gloves and an N95 mask when working in an area where rodents may have been.

 • Avoid stirring up dust in an area where rodents have been

-• Avoid stirring up rodent nests like wood piles, storage boxes, old sheds, barns and crawl spaces
+• Avoid stirring up rodent nests, such as wood piles, storage boxes, old sheds, barns, and crawl spaces.

 What is the Treatment of Hantavirus?

-There are currently no antiviral medications or immunization against hantavirus.
-A person is treated symptomatically until recovered.
+There are currently no antiviral medications or immunizations against hantavirus.
+A person is treated symptomatically until they recover.
 According to the CDC, fatality rates are bout 38%.

 What International precautions are being taken to be sure this does not spread?

-Currently, WHO considers this virus contained and, the global risk low.
-Additionally, there are no travel restrictions.
-WHO has informed many countries of this particular outbreak.
-Some countries with involvement with the cruise line and/or evacuation of the patients have some direct involvement with WHO in this situation.
-Like many other countries, the US has been informed and are carrying out standard CDC outbreak protocols which include:
+Currently, WHO considers this virus contained but active; the global risk is low.
+WHO has informed countries of this outbreak.
+Like many other countries, the US has been informed and is carrying out CDC outbreak protocols, which include:

 • Monitoring for returning travelers with compatible symptoms